Lahiru-Randika/Shopily/README.md

 # Shopily
 **Application Overview**

 This application functions as an online supermarket that integrates a variety of different physical supermarkets.
+(Still Under some developments)

 **Installation Instructions**